CAPTAIN'S QUARTERS II BBS

 Line on an Apple IIe in northern MN back in the good ol' 80's.

-So wha' be thar t' do here?! • Post on Mac, Apple IIgs, or other retrocomputer-related forums. • Play over 200 door games like LORD, Trade Wars, Oregon Trail, Lemonade Stand, and BBS Tournament Wordle! • View thousands of Mac / Apple II game-related walkthroughs, cheats, hacks, etc. • Download vintage Mac / Apple IIgs games, apps, and Inside Mac Games. • View the latest vintage / modern Mac news and read the latest national headlines. • View some awesome ANSI art and old BBS logon screens. • Get on live local and international multi-chats. • Play some monthly LIVE Tournament Trivia.
+WHA' BE THAR T' DO HERE?! • Post on Mac, Apple IIgs, or other retrocomputer-related forums. • Play over 200 door games like LORD, Trade Wars, Oregon Trail, Lemonade Stand, and BBS Tournament Wordle! • View Mac / IIgs-related text files containing walkthroughs, cheats, and hacks. • Download vintage Mac / IIgs warez including 10,000+ files from The Eagle's Nest BBS archive. • View the latest news / tech / sports headlines.
+Even get your local weather forecast! • View some awesome ANSI art and old BBS logon screens. • Get on live local and international multi-chats, including inter relay chat.

 For modem-equipped Macs, I suggest using ZTerm (OS 6-9) terminal program.